dvesia/dvesia/README.md

 - 👋 Hi, I’m Domenico
 - 👀 I’m interested in MLOps
 - 🌱 I’m currently working as Data Scientist at Bip-Xtech
-- 💞️ I’m looking to collaborate on Data Science project
+- 💞️ I’m looking to collaborate on MLOps project
 - 📫 How to reach me: domenico.vesia@gmail.com

 <!---